mattbierner/js-hashtrie-benchmark/README.md

 key lookup.

 It is written in JS.
 Like Mori, this is a general purpose collection library.
-The API is richer and will be familiar to  OO programmers, but I disagree with many of the design decisions.
-Batching may drastically improve performance, but these benchmarks do not consider batch operations.

-Overall, Mori is clearly the better choice if you need a general purpose collection library.
+The API is richer and will be familiar to  OO programmers.
+Overall, Mori seems like the better choice if you need a general purpose collection library.

 ```